Internships and Service Learning Program

 - Overnight & local study visits & cultural activities

 - Support of onsite staff

 - Students with food allergies, intolerances, or other medical conditions that require a special diet may incur an extra fee to cover related dietary expenses.
 Please contact Spanish Studies for additional details.

 All fees are in U.S. dollars and based on current exchange rates.
 Any considerable decrease in the value of the dollar will affect fees.

 Siesta is a time to rest.
-It starts around 1:30 PM when all the shops begin to close, and lasts until 5:00 PM.
-Almost all shops are closed during siesta while Spaniards may sleep or watch TV, leaving you no choice but to also relax.
+It starts around 1:00 PM when all the shops begin to close, and lasts until 5:00 PM.
+Almost all shops are closed during siesta while Argentines eat with their families, sleep, or watch TV, leaving you no choice but to also relax.

 To fit in with your surroundings, avoid wearing grubby jeans, sweatshirts, and sneakers.
 Nice, fitted clothing is what most people wear.